Student finance in Norway

 In some cases, support can be given to students on educational programmes in vocational schools and folk high schools.

-How you apply for financial support for education in Norway?
+How do you apply for student finance in Norway?

 Everyone who applies for financial support for education does so electronically on the website of the Norwegian State Educational Loan Fund.
 Note that you must be able to log in with electronic ID, document that you have been admitted to an approved educational programme, and show your connection to Norway.